vale-c/dev-setup/README.md

 - 🏎️ **Lightweight & efficient** – Everything is optimized to be **blazing fast**.
 - 🔥 **Beginner-friendly yet powerful** – If you're coming from VSCode, you'll feel right at home with **intuitive shortcuts & navigation**.
 - 🛠️ **Highly customizable** – Everything is modular, so you can tweak it to fit your workflow.
+- 🤖 **AI-powered coding with GitHub Copilot** – Get intelligent suggestions as you code.
 - 📦 **Lazy.nvim for plugin management** – Keeps Neovim lightweight while ensuring all essential plugins are included.

 If you're looking for **a clean, smart, and easy-to-use terminal setup**, this is it. 🚀